pusi77/SomeScripts/README.md

-# PySomeScripts
+# SomeScripts

-Just some everyday use Python scripts.
+Just some everyday use scripts.

 ## Scripts